DAVID G. TUERCK, PHD

 KESHAB BHATTARAI, PHD

-Keshab Bhattarai is a senior lecturer in economics, specialising in general equilibrium analysis of macro and micro economic policy issues and econometrics.
+Keshab Bhattarai is a senior lecturer in economics, specializing in general equilibrium analysis of macro and micro economic policy issues and econometrics.
 He has published in various refereed journals including the International Economic Review, Economica, and the Southern Economic Journal.
-He received his PhD for developing dynamic CGE model to analyse growth and redistribution impacts of financial sector policies for Nepal from the Northeastern University, Boston, USA in 1997.
+He received his PhD for developing dynamic CGE model to analyze growth and redistribution impacts of financial sector policies for Nepal from the Northeastern University, Boston, USA in 1997.
 Dr. Bhattarai’s work for BHI includes modeling for a study of the “FairTax” and the BHI-CGE model.

 William Burke is a research assistant for Beacon Hill Institute.
 He is a Business Economics student at Suffolk University, Boston.